QUICK TRAIL FACTS

 Unity College students can walk off campus and into the woods and either go for a long walk on the 47-mile Hills to Sea Trail, which extends all the way to Belfast, or they can do a shorter walk on the well-marked 3-mile system of trails around campus.
 The college trails are mostly wide tracks, all named and signed, and they look good for running, walking, and skiing.
 It looks like a committed group of college students maintains the trails.
 Additionally there is a challenges course, with ropes and such, that is off limits for the public but looks promisingly fun if you’re a student.

-In places it looks like the trails can be quite muddy, and the college has laid down boards in what are probably some of the worst spots.
+In places it looks like the trails can be quite muddy, and the college has laid down bog bridges in what are probably some of the worst spots.

 One of the trails, Sugarbush, is paved and universally accessible.
 The .2-mile trail connects the main campus to what appears to be overflow or satellite parking off Route 202.
 It starts near the Cottage PINs (as marked on Google maps) which are the first cluster of buildings you see on your right off the Loop Road, if you’re driving onto campus from Route 202 on Quaker Hill Road.